 - Metro Bus Service - Santa Cruz Metropolitan Transit District's "Metro" buses travel bi-directionally through campus to help students get downtown and throughout Santa Cruz County.
 Metro service for students is funded through the Student Transit Fee.
 Showing a valid UCSC Student ID Card provides students unlimited rides on Metro buses with no additional fare required.
 All Metro buses are wheelchair accessible.

-- Bike Shuttle - Transportation and Parking Services (TAPS) operates fare-free commuter bike shuttles from two off-campus locations on weekday mornings.
+- Bike Shuttle - TAPS operates a free weekday bike shuttle service to campus for its affiliates who live off campus.
+The Westside Bike Shuttle leaves from Olive Street (near Bay & Mission).
 Cyclists can load their bicycles on a bike trailer and catch a ride in the shuttle up to campus.

 - Zipcar - No need to bring a car to campus!
 Zipcar is an innovative, membership-based car rental program that gives you self-service access to vehicles on and off campus, 24 hours a day.
 Licensed drivers 18 years of age and older are eligible to apply.

 - Zimride – UCSC subscribes to Zimride, a campus-specific ride-matching service.
 It's useful for both regular ride-sharing or single-use trips, like going home for the holidays.